CyberSource/cybersource-rest-client-python/MLE.md

 configuration_dictionary = {
   "useMLEGlobally": True,  # Globally MLE will be enabled for all MLE supported APIs "mapToControlMLEonAPI": {
-    "apiFunctionName1": False,  # Disable MLE for this API "apiFunctionName2": True  # Enable MLE for this API },
+    "apiFunctionName1": False,  # if want to disable the particular API from list of MLE supported APIs "apiFunctionName2": True  # if want to enable MLE on API which is not in the list of supported MLE APIs for used version of REST SDK
+  },
   "mleKeyAlias": "Custom_Key_Alias"  # Optional custom value provided by Cybs }